Updated: Mar 24, 2021

 Some of the bush is more dense than the plains areas of Africa and the elephants are generally a bit smaller (Asian elephants are a smaller species), but Sri Lanka hasn't enjoyed the same few decades of development which might mean a different experience than Kenya or elsewhere.

 Sri Lanka is a unique place and deserves a unique experience.
-I might suggest a custom escorted tour with Abercrombie & Kent so you can get out and explore more hidden gems around the island.
+I might suggest a custom escorted tour so you can get out and explore more hidden gems around the island.
 There are too many to list, we're going to need a bigger blog.

 Tarangire National Park, Tanzania